YodasMyDad/BlogFodder/ReadMe.md

 This is main plugin system for the blog.
 This allows you to render components in [specific places,](https://github.com/YodasMyDad/BlogFodder/blob/master/BlogFodder.Core/Plugins/Models/PluginDisplayArea.cs) have a settings page in the admin and also display a component on a post.

 I have created (very rough) example Plugin, called **Comments**, a plugin that allows you to add comments on posts, manage them, approve and more.
+You can poke around the code here

 https://github.com/YodasMyDad/BlogFodder/tree/master/BlogFodder.Plugins/Comments

-Plugins have to be enabled first before they appear on the site.
+Plugins have to be enabled first before they appear on the site, again you can see how this is done in the source code.

 #### IEditorPlugin